-I’m old enough to remember the shock of hearing a campus executive state, “Let’s wait and see — this website thing might not really take off.”
-Fast forward a decade, and it’s been a long time since I had to explain why an .edu website is important.
+I remember my shock when I heard a campus executive say, “Let’s wait and see — this website thing might not really take off.”
+Fast forward more than a decade, and it’s been a long time since I had to explain why an .edu website is important.
 What I do explain nearly every day is that websites require investment.
 Campus executives understand the priority of the website and know it isn’t “free,” but they need our help redirecting financial and human resources toward it in the midst of competing campus priorities.

-We value what we invest in.
+After all, we value what we invest in.
 The website is your 24/7 public face with a reach greater than all other branded channels.
 Absent enough resources for all channels, investment in the website must take priority.
-Sometimes this means making the case (or the decision) to stop spending dollars and time on less valuable communications channels when your .edu site is withering on the vine.
+Sometimes this means making the case (or the decision) to stop spending dollars and time on less valuable communications channels when your .edu site is quietly withering on the vine.

-3. Count on the right external partner to help you manage risk and change.
+3. Consider engaging an external partner to help you manage risk and change.